'Love Bug' Virus Suspect Arrested

 Although Ramones works in the computer department of a bank, he is an accounting graduate and his specialty is computer hardware, not software, his relatives said.
 They said the computer in the apartment was almost always locked in the room of the third resident, the 23-year-old sister of Ramones' girlfriend.
 The sister recently graduated in computer engineering from the Philippines' AMA Computer College.

 For several days, information culled from various Philippine Internet service providers has indicated that the virus programmer was a 23-year-old living in Pandacan who claimed to be male.
 Ramones is said to be in his mid-30s.

 A U.S. computer security company, ICSA.net, said comparisons of the ``ILOVEYOU'' virus with a password-stealing program written earlier indicate the author was a student at AMA Computer College.

 In a statement, the school said it will ``never condone any act which will result in the improper use of information technology to the detriment of society.''
-It said school authorities have been directed to cooperate with investigators in ``pinning down the culprit as well as his or her allies, if any.''
+It said school authorities have been directed to cooperate with investigators.

 On the Net:

 Anti-virus companies, including Trend Micro at http://www.trendmicro.com; Symantec at http://www.symantec.com; Network Associates at http://www.nai.com